suzanayesh2/Mastering-JavaScript-in-20-Days-1/DAY 5.md

-# DAY 5:Data Fetching & Promises, Destructuring Data ,Async And Modules
+# DAY 5: Data Fetching & Promises, Destructuring Data ,Async And Modules
 This README provides an overview of the JavaScript lessons covering Data Fetching & Promises, Destructuring Data ,Async And Modules.
 Each topic is briefly summarized below in my own words.

 # Data Fetching & Promises: